anindya444/Check-if-an-array-is-subset-of-another-array/README.md

 # Check-if-an-array-is-subset-of-another-array
-Check if an array is subset of another array.
+# Check if an array is subset of another array.-->> using Hashing.
 #include <iostream>
 #include <vector>
 #include<unordered_map>